Carolines Question

-The Carolines Question (or the Carolines Crisis) was a conflict between the German Empire and the Kingdom of Spain over the sovereignty of the Caroline Islands and Palau in the western Pacific.
+The Carolines Question (or the Carolines Crisis) was a dispute between the German Empire and the Kingdom of Spain over the sovereignty of the Caroline Islands and Palau in the western Pacific.
 It took place in 1885, at the beginning of the German colonial empire and towards the end of the Spanish Empire.

 Background

 Spain had regarded the Caroline Islands as part of the Spanish East Indies ever since the Age of Discovery, when the Treaty of Zaragoza had marked it out as part of the Spanish sphere of influence.
 Nevertheless, Spain did not exercise effective control over the Islands, and in 1875 Spain agreed with Germany not to extend the customs jurisdiction of the Philippines over the Islands, thereby assuring free trade for German businesses in the Pacific.

 The Anglo-German agreement of April 1884 recognised Kaiser-Wilhelmsland and the islands to its north as part of the German sphere of influence and in November 1884 the German flag was raised on Mioko Island in the future Bismarck Archipelago.
 These developments brought German interests more closely and assertively into contact with those of Spain.
 The Anglo-German agreement only defined the zones of influence of the two signatory powers and did not clarify any other limits on German power.

 On 23 January 1885 the Hamburg firm of Hernsheim & Co asked the German government to take the Caroline Islands under protection in order to secure its trading monopoly.
 The Colonial advisor in the Foreign Office, Friedrich Richard Krauel, endorsed this proposal and forwarded it to the Under-Secretary, Herbert von Bismarck.
 His father, Chancellor Otto von Bismarck, believed that Spain was about to formally annexe the Caroline Islands in response to German expansion.
 In June 1885 the rumour spread that Spain would bring the Islands under effective occupation and had already named a governor.
 On 21 July 1885 Kaiser Wilhelm I approved the German occupation of the Carolines.